Cloudilly/Ding-Dong-iBeacons/README.md

 ```

 #####Update Access and Secret Token on NodeJS codes
 Each iBeacon comes with a unique pair of major and minor number that can be retrieved via the [Estimote Cloud](https://cloud.estimote.com).
 We will use the pair of major and minor number as our iBeacon's _"identifier"_.
 Randomly pick a string as its _"secret token"_.
 This _"secret token"_ will subsequently be used to verify ownership of the iBeacon.
 [Update the _"identifier"_ and _"secret token"_](../../blob/master/Hook/app.js#L14-L15).

-[Insert your _"App Name"_ and _"Access"_](../../blob/master/Hook/app.js#L3-L4).
+[Update also your _"App Name"_ and _"Hook Access"_](../../blob/master/Hook/app.js#L3-L4).
 Once done, upload your NodeJS files and run the application.
-Verify connection to Cloudilly.
-If you have setup the anonymous chat app for other platforms, you should also test if you can send messages across platforms, ie from Android to Web / iOS and vice versa.
+Repeat steps if require more sets of iBeacons.

 #####Create secret token for iBeacon
 Each iBeacon comes with a unique pair of major and minor number that can be modified via the [Estimote Cloud](https://cloud.estimote.com).
 We will use this as our unique identifier.
 Each DingDong iBeacon will be tagged with a